Trooped/Defensive_Systems_Programming_Final_Project/README.md

 ## Server Files
 ### 1. server.py - contains:
   - main() function - calls the __init__ of a Server class, and then runs it
   - Server class - creates a Server instance, reads the port number from the myport.info file (optional, defaults to 1357 if n\a).
 It then starts a server with the host being '127.0.0.1' (can change it in the Server class constants at the top).
 It then then starts a non-blocking, selector driven server, and waits for user connections.
 When a user connects, it create a ClientManager instance for him and handles all of the other logic.
+The server connections are based on Python's Socket library.
   - ClientManager class - creates an instance of a client, which receives the client request using the socket connection, parses it using the Request and Message class, and then sending a response back using the Response class
   - Request class - parses the incoming request, and validates that it has exact data according to the protocol definition.
 If the request is of type "message" (603), we also use a Message subclass instance
   - Message class - a subset of the Request class, parses the incoming request of type message, destined to another client